Error mitigation, optimization, and extrapolation on a trapped ion testbed

 \section{Abstract}

-Current noisy intermediate-scale quantum (NISQ) trapped-ion devices are subject to errors around $1\%$ per gate for two-qubit gates.
-These errors significantly impact the accuracy of calculations if left unchecked.
-A form of error mitigation called Richardson extrapolation can reduce these errors without incurring a qubit overhead.
-We demonstrate and optimize this method on the Quantum Scientific Computing Open User Testbed (QSCOUT) trapped-ion device to solve an electronic structure problem.
-We explore different methods for integrating this error mitigation technique into the Variational Quantum Eigensolver (VQE) optimization algorithm for calculating the ground state of the $\HeHplus$ molecule at $0.8 \AA$.
-We test two methods of scaling noise for extrapolation: time-stretching the two-qubit gates and inserting two-qubit gate identity operations into the ansatz circuit.
-We find the former fails to scale the noise on our particular hardware.
-Scaling our noise with global gate identity insertions and extrapolating only after a variational optimization routine, we achieve an absolute relative error of $0.363 \% \pm 1.06$ compared to the true ground state energy of $\HeHplus$.
-This corresponds to an absolute error of $0.01 \pm 0.02$ Hartree; outside chemical accuracy, but greatly improved over our non error mitigated estimate.
-We ultimately find that the efficacy of this error mitigation technique depends on choosing the right implementation for a given device architecture and sampling budget.
+Current noisy intermediate-scale quantum (NISQ) trapped-ion devices are subject to errors which can significantly impact the accuracy of calculations if left unchecked.
+A form of error mitigation called zero noise extrapolation (ZNE) can decrease an algorithm's sensitivity to these errors without increasing the number of required qubits.
+Here, we explore different methods for integrating this error mitigation technique into the Variational Quantum Eigensolver (VQE) algorithm for calculating the ground state of the $\HeHplus$ molecule at $0.8 \textup{\AA}$ in the presence of experimental noise.
+Using the Quantum Scientific Computing Open User Testbed (QSCOUT) trapped-ion device, we test three methods of scaling noise for extrapolation: time-stretching the two-qubit gates, scaling the sideband detuning parameter, and inserting two-qubit gate identity operations into the ansatz circuit.
+We find time-stretching and sideband detuning scaling fail to scale the noise on our particular hardware in a way that can be extrapolated to zero noise.
+Scaling our noise with global gate identity insertions and extrapolating after variational optimization, we achieve error suppression of $96.8 \%$, resulting in an energy estimate within $-0.004 \pm 0.04$ Hartree of the ground state energy.
+This is an improvement, but still outside the chemical accuracy threshold of $0.0016$ Hartree.
+Our results show that the efficacy of this error mitigation technique depends on choosing the correct implementation for a given device architecture.